mistermik/Allow_Azure_Out/README.md

-Azure Network Security Group
+Azure Network Security Group-
-Restrict Azure VM to only allow traffic to specific Azure public IP addresses
+Restrict Azure VM to only allow traffic for specific Azure public IP addresses
 =============
 Be very careful on “Deny All” outbound Internet traffic as you may prevent Azure VM Agent and access to blobs and other functionalities not to work